International Association of Directors

 Wren Nealy, Jr.

-Wren is a certified Paramedic as well as a peace officer.
-He is Asst Exec Director of Cypress Creek EMS, Vice Chair of the Emergency Services Sector Coordinating Council for DHS.
+Wren is a certified paramedic as well as a peace officer.
+He is Assistant Executive Director of Cypress Creek EMS and Vice Chair of the Emergency Services Sector Coordinating Council for DHS.
 He is also President of the International Police Mountain Bike Association.

 John W. Newton